mgiacom/mgiacom/README.md

 The **tardigrades_catpmsf** repository has been temporarily withdrawn while we update the workflow following the identification of a bug in AliSim that may affect some simulations.

-Although the original implementation was largely designed to avoid the impact of this bug, we have found that it may still lack precision in some cases.

-Preliminary tests indicate that the current version is sufficient to distinguish LG and other across-site compositionally homogeneous models from CAT-PMSF.
-However, its behaviour is less predictable when comparing alternative across-site compositionally heterogeneous models.
+Our original script was implicitly designed to avoid the effect of the bug.
+However, it emerged that because of that it might lack some precision.
+While preliminary comparisons demonstrates that our original script is sufficient to discriminate between LG and other across-site compositionally homogeneous models and CAT-PMSF, its behaviour is less predictable when used to compare alternative across-site compositionally heterogeneous models.

 We are currently updating the workflow and will restore the repository once the revised implementation has been validated.